Chapter 6 - IRB Committees

 There will be a minimum of one IRB committee meeting each week of each month with the exception of those weeks that the University is closed due to a holiday or in other circumstances as determined by the HRP Leadership Team.
 IRB members and investigators are provided, in advance, with a schedule of the dates of IRB committee meetings for the calendar year.

-Each IRB committee has delegated legal authority to function as a separate IRB under common administration and direction of the IRB Chair and Vice Chairs, and legal counsel to the IRB.
+Each IRB committee has been delegated authority to function as a separate IRB under common administration and direction of the IRB Chair and Vice Chairs, and legal counsel to the IRB.

 The IRB Executive Committee (Committee F)

-The IRB Executive Committee (Committee F) is a fully constituted IRB comprised of the following voting members: the IRB Chair, the IRB Vice Chairs, HRP Director, Regulatory Affairs Specialist, and at least one nonscientific member and one non-affiliated member.
-Consultants to the Committee include: Legal Counsel of the University of Pittsburgh and UPMC, representatives from Education and Compliance Support for Human Subject Research and the Deptuty Director of the Office of Research Protections.
+The IRB Executive Committee (Committee F) is a fully constituted IRB comprised, at a minimum, of the following voting members: the IRB Chair, the IRB Vice Chairs, HRP Director, Regulatory Affairs Specialist, and at least one non-scientific member and one non-affiliated member.
+Consultants to the Committee include: Legal Counsel of the University of Pittsburgh and UPMC, representatives from Education and Compliance Support for Human Subject Research and the Assistant Vice Chancellor for Research Protections.

 The IRB Executive Committee is responsible for decisions, directives and sanctions related to known or suspected problems in the conduct of human subject research.
 This body is also responsible for the review and approval of appropriate policies, procedures and guidelines directed at human subject protections and the functions and activities of the IRB.